-MOUSE specifies that the top left corner of the popup menu is to be displayed where the mouse cursor currenlty is displayed.
+MOUSE specifies that the top left corner of the popup menu is to be displayed where the mouse cursor currently is displayed.
 This option is only valid if the popup window is initiated from a macro assigned to a mouse event.

 TEXT specifies that the top left corner of the popup menu is to be displayed where the text cursor is displayed.
+If the text starts with a dash, then a divider line is inserted.